grandparoach/simpleMPIPOC/README.md

 Also, be sure that there is no conflict elsewhere for the 172.16.0.0/16 address range as this is hardcoded for the Infiniband and it cannpt be changed.
 Finally, make sure that the Environment variables are set according to the example at this site https://docs.microsoft.com/en-us/azure/virtual-machines/linux/classic/rdma-cluster as specified in the "Configure Intel MPI" section.

+The DataDiskSize and nbDataDisks parameters refer to the NFS Server.  ndDataDisks of DataDiskSize will be attached to the NFS Server, then they will be formatted and combined into a single RAID 0 volume which will then be exported as the /share/data directory.

 [![Click to deploy template on Azure](http://azuredeploy.net/deploybutton.png "Click to deploy template on Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fgrandparoach%2FsimpleMPIPOC%2FCat%2Fazuredeploy.json)